-, to make the processes easy.
+to help make the processes easier.

 Make sure that your code is somewhat stable before plunging into the effort of automating its testing.
 Even though you are highly likely to be working in agile environments

 , the timing of the automation testing has to coincide with points where the application is stable enough.
-Otherwise, your work will be pointless and incur costs for substantial reworking both on the development and testing sides.
+Otherwise, your work will be pointless and incur excess costs for substantial reworking both on the development and testing sides.

 By assessing the timeline and learning curve for the chosen testing tool, you will facilitate the planning of team effort and budget.
 Consider specialists with a proper level of expertise who may assist you and how long additional training or retraining them might take.
 Also, pick tools that match the existing budget to have a promising start to your project.